 But all of us probably know of circumstances when everything has been done by the book and it still goes wrong.
 Despite all the training we can still be caught by surprise.
 Sometimes the incident is brushed under the carpet, or it may be reported to the occupational standards committee to be incorporated in the next edition of the procedures manual.
 Instead of facing the questions that arise from the unexpected outcome, new procedures are created to guide the practitioner through the next occurrence.

 When we treat surprises as exceptions rather than the norm, people become numb and no longer pay attention (until the really big disaster occurs).
 Systems of control are increased and procedures “improved” rather than questioned, as if the complexities of the workplace can be accounted for by increasing the size of the company manual.
 But proceduralisation can be suffocating.
-Donald Schon pointed out almost 30 years ago that managers and staff become involved in games of control and avoidance of control, sapping creative energy from the system.
+Donald Schon pointed out more than 30 years ago that managers and staff become involved in games of control and avoidance, sapping creative energy from the system.
 In what appears to be a paradox, standards fall as procedures and control increase.

 Am I carricaturing current practice?
 Only slightly.
 It is not that the book is wrong, but it is never enough.
 What is wrong is the assumption that by technical rational means alone we can eliminate the unexpected.
 Whatever you do to try and eliminate surprises, they won’t go away.